 By 1989, some of these restrictions were lifted, and most AFPs increased their equities positions significantly.
-At that time equities from 23 firms were being held by the AFPs, adding up to 11% of the aggregate funds.
-However, more that 90% of the AFPs equities portfolio was made up of only eight recently privatized firms.
-In 1989 AFPs were also allowed to invest in real estate, and in 1992 they were permitted to invest up to 9% of the fund in foreign securities.
+At that time, equities from twenty-three firms were being held by the AFPs, adding up to 11 percent of the aggregate funds.
+However, more than 90 percent of the AFPs' equities portfolio was made up of only eight recently privatized firms.
+In 1989, AFPs were also allowed to invest in real estate, and, in 1992, they were permitted to invest up to 9 percent of the fund in foreign securities.
 Surprisingly, perhaps, there has been a very limited interest in investing in foreign instruments.
-By December 1995 less than 1% of the accumulated funds had been invested abroad.
+By December 1995, less than 1 percent of the accumulated funds had been invested abroad.